 Right to Elect Directors - As long as the majority of the Series A Preferred Stock issued remains outstanding, its holders shall be entitled to elect two directors of the Company.
 The holders of Series B Preferred Stock are entitled to elect one director of the Company.
-The holders of Series C Preferred Stock are entitled to elect one director of the Company.
-The holders as a single class and not as separate series and on as-converted basis) shall be entitled to elect any remaining director of the Company.
+The holders of Preferred Stock are entitled to elect one director of the Company.
+The holders of Preferred Stock and common stock (voting together as a single class and not as separate series and on as-converted basis) shall be entitled to elect any remaining director of the Company.